esphome/esphome-docs/esphomeyaml/components/sensor/xiaomi_miflora.rst

 Setting Up Devices
 ------------------

+Before you can even scan for the MiFlora sensor, you need to activate it using the Flower Care app.
+Set it up there and you'll be able to discover it.

 To set up Xiaomi MiFlora devices you first need to find their MAC Address so that esphomelib can identify them.
 So first, create a simple configuration without any ``xiaomi_miflora`` entries like so: